 Every region or district of Phuket has its own charms and unique attractions.
 In fact, sometimes you can find stark contrasts only five minutes down the road, so it is worth spending a little time discovering what each area has to offer.

-Which Areas Are there For Me to Choose From in Phuket?
+Which Are the Best Areas For Me to Choose Real Estate in Phuket?

 To help you gain a better understanding of the locations where foreigners most frequently invest or settle in Phuket, we have prepared the following articles.
 Hopefully this information can begin to help you narrow down where you might like to live or buy property on the island.